 How to Make Money Trading Forex Currencies

-Like in any business, you make money buying something and selling it at a higher price.
-The same principles work in Fx trading.
+Like in any business, you make money by buying something at one price and selling it at a higher price.
+The same principles work in FX trading.
 The difference is that you’re not buying physical products, but buying and selling currencies.